crossplane/crossplane/design/design-doc-composition-functions.md

 2. A poll-triggered reconcile, by default once per 60 seconds.

 XRs rely on poll-triggered reconciliation to promptly correct drift of their composed resources.
-Ideally XR reconciliation would be purely watch-triggered, but this would require dynamically adding and removing watches as the types of resources the XR composes changes.
 The poll interval can be set using the `--poll-interval` flag.
+The XR controller does not know what kinds of resources it will compose when started, so it cannot start a watch for them.

 Assume: